Hiking the White Mountains of New Hampshire

 Our route started at AMC’s Highland Center in Crawford Notch.
 We made our way up to the Mizpah Hut in less than three hours.
 From the Mizpah Hut it’s possible to go towards Mt.
 Washington by way of Mt.
 Pierce, Mt.
 Eisenhower and the Lakes of the Clouds Hut.
 Each of the peaks offers outstanding views.
 In the opposite direction from Mizpah, you can climb Mt.
 Jackson and then continue to Mt.
 Lafayette or take the Webster-Jackson trail back down into Crawford Notch.

-Pick up the AMC White Mountain Guide, 28th: Hiking trails in the White Mountain National Forest if you’re going to tackle the white mountains on your own or check out AMC’s website (www.outdoors.org) for info on lodging at the Highland Center, Joe Dodge, or one of the mountain huts.
+Pick up the AMC White Mountain Guide, 28th: Hiking trails in the White Mountain National Forest if you’re going to tackle the White Mountains on your own, or check out AMC’s website (www.outdoors.org) for info on lodging at the Highland Center, Joe Dodge, or one of the mountain huts.
+Also, make sure you are equipped with the proper gear for the weather and terrain conditions.
+Read more info on how to pack and prepare on this link.

 Check out our Video!